Recipe automations

 Deployed automations

-• Trigger: Live external event (Slack, GitHub, webhook, schedule)
+• Trigger: Live external event (Slack, GitHub)

 • Where it runs: Server-side worker